In March 2010 the Dalai Lama, spiritual leader of the Tibetan people, accused China of attempting to “deliberately annihilate Buddhism”.

 Prior to China’s invasion, between 10% and 20% of Tibetan men were monks.

 Under occupation - especially during China's Cultural Revolution in the 1970s - more than 99% of Tibet’s monasteries have been pulled down and the numbers of monks and nuns are strictly controlled.

 Nunneries and monasteries are kept under the sort of tight surveillance normally reserved for terrorist groups.
 They are overseen by government-appointed ‘Democratic Management Groups’ and many have police stations situated nearby or even inside.

-The penalties for refusing to participate or failing the programme include fines, beatings and expulsion from a nunnery.
+The penalties for refusing to participate or failing the programme include fines, beatings and expulsion from a monastery or nunnery.

 Can you take action now for Bangri Tsamtrul Rinpoche?